+XXIV.
+Non-Supplanting Requirement

+Recipients of federal awards under programs that prohibit supplanting by law must ensure that federal funds supplement but do not supplant non-federal funds that, in the absence of such federal funds, would otherwise have been made available for the same purpose.

 XXV.
-Non-Supplanting Requirement

-Recipients receiving federal financial assistance awards made under programs that prohibit supplanting by law must ensure that federal funds do not replace (supplant) funds that have been budgeted for the same purpose through non-federal sources.
+Notice of Funding Opportunity Requirements

+All the instructions, guidance, limitations, scope of work, and other conditions set forth in the Notice of Funding Opportunity (NOFO) for this federal award are incorporated by reference.
+All recipients must comply with any such requirements set forth in the NOFO.
+If a condition of the NOFO is inconsistent with these terms and conditions and any such terms of the Award, the condition in the NOFO shall be invalid to the extent of the inconsistency.
+The remainder of that condition and all other conditions set forth in the NOFO shall remain in effect.

 XXVI.
-Notice of Funding Opportunity Requirements

-All the instructions, guidance, limitations, and other conditions set forth in the Notice of Funding Opportunity (NOFO) for this program are incorporated here by reference in the award terms and conditions.
-All recipients must comply with any such requirements set forth in the program NOFO.
+Patents and Intellectual Property Rights

+Recipients are subject to the Bayh-Dole Act, 35 U.S.C. § 200 et seq. and applicable regulations governing inventions and patents, including the regulations issued by the Department of Commerce at 37 C.F.R.
+Part 401 (Rights to Inventions Made by Nonprofit Organizations and Small Business Firms under Government Awards, Contracts, and Cooperative Agreements) and the standard patent rights clause set forth at 37 C.F.R. § 401.14.

 XXVII.
-Patents and Intellectual Property Rights

-Recipients are subject to the Bayh-Dole Act, 35 U.S.C. § 200 et seq, unless otherwise provided by law.
-Recipients are subject to the specific requirements governing the development, reporting, and disposition of rights to inventions and patents resulting from federal financial assistance awards located at 37 C.F.R.
-Part 401 and the standard patent rights clause located at 37 C.F.R. § 401.14.

-XXVIII.
 Procurement of Recovered Materials

-States, political subdivisions of states, and their contractors must comply with Section 6002 of the Solid Waste Disposal Act, Pub.
-L. 89-272 (1965), (codified as amended by the Resource Conservation and Recovery Act, 42 U.S.C. § 6962.)
+States, political subdivisions of states, and their contractors must comply with Section

+6002 of the Solid Waste Disposal Act, Pub.
+L. No. 89-272 (1965) (codified as amended by the Resource Conservation and Recovery Act at 42 U.S.C. § 6962) and 2 C.F.R. § 200.323.
 The requirements of Section 6002 include procuring only items designated in guidelines of the Environmental Protection Agency (EPA) at 40 C.F.R.
 Part 247 that contain the highest percentage of recovered materials practicable, consistent with maintaining a satisfactory level of competition.

-XXIX.
+XXVIII.
 Rehabilitation Act of 1973

 Recipients must comply with the requirements of Section 504 of the Rehabilitation Act of 1973, Pub.
-L. 93-112 (1973), (codified as amended at 29 U.S.C. § 794,) which provides that no otherwise qualified handicapped individuals in the United States will, solely by reason of the handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+L. No. 93-112 (codified as amended at 29 U.S.C. § 794), which provides that no otherwise qualified handicapped individuals in the United States will, solely by reason of the handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.

-XXX.
+XXIX.
 Reporting of Matters Related to Recipient Integrity and Performance